-$$\frac{n-2-\sqrt{3}(n-1)}{2n^2-2n-1} \le \beta < \frac{1}{n}$$ then any parameter values that satisfy the assumption (2) also satisfy (13).
+$$\frac{n-2-\sqrt{3}\left(n-1\right)}{2n^2-2n-1}\leq\beta<\frac{1}{n}$$ then any parameter values that satisfy the assumption (2) also satisfy (13).
 Otherwise, if (13) does not hold, the transaction cost reduction must be sufficiently large to increase welfare.
-The required transaction cost reduction increases with n and decreases with $\beta$ .
+The required transaction cost reduction increases with n and decreases with β .

 This result says that if IP rights are sufficiently substitutable relative to n, any transaction cost reduction, no matter how small, will improve welfare.
 In such a case, the welfare losses due to increases in royalties in constrained markets are never so large that they outweigh the positive effects of the introduction of new products and the reduced resource costs of licensing.
-Alternatively, if the initial transaction cost $s_0(n)$ is low enough, the negative effects of higher equilibrium royalties from a transaction cost reduction will be confined to relatively few profit-constrained markets, and will not outweigh the positive welfare effects.
+Alternatively, if the initial transaction cost $s_0(n)$ is low enough, the negative effects of higher equilibrium royalties from a transaction cost reduction will be confined to relatively few profit-constrained markets, and will not outweigh the positive welfare effects.17 which shrinks as s(n) reduces because $\beta \leq 1/n$.

 Otherwise, if neither of these two conditions are satisfied, the transaction cost reduction must be large enough so that the positive effects outweigh the negative effects of higher equilibrium royalties in constrained markets.
 Since it is not possible to reduce transaction costs below s(n) = 0, it may be the case that eliminating transaction costs will not improve welfare.
-If this occurs it implies that the tragedy of the anticommons is sufficiently prevalent that the disciplining effect of transaction costs on equilibrium royalties is the most important factor in the total welfare effects.
+If this